juncell-venzon/juncell-venzon.github.io/essays/javascriptreflection.md

 ## JavaScript and the Continuous Evolution of Tech Learning

 To wrap things up, imagine JavaScript to be the exciting menace of the coding world, always in contrast to its disciplined siblings, Java and C++.
 Its strengths and weaknesses originate directly from its free spirit.
-Then there's the athletic example of software engineering, which is a brilliant example of how technology education is continuously reinventing itself.
-It challenges us in the same way that the dynamic languages it teachs us while also informing us that regardless of how the tech world moves, our thirst for knowledge and passion for invention never DIES.
+Then there's the morden approach of software engineering, which is a brilliant example of how technology education is continuously reinventing itself.
+Regardless of how the tech world moves, our thirst for knowledge and passion for invention never will never stop.